 Once you set up the basics…

-Once you are done with the previously mentioned 5 essential flows, you don’t want to just wait and do nothing.
-Of course, at that point you are going to get results, but if you can do even better than that, why not take action?
+Once you are done with the previously mentioned 5 essential flows, you don’t want just to wait and do nothing.
+Of course, at that point, you are going to get results, but if you can do even better than that, why not take action?

 The flow structure can be improved all the time to be more efficient in revenue generation and better customer experience.

 Below we’ve picked the 4 techniques being used to do this.
 Are you managing an email marketing account?
 Think of implementations you can do while reading them!

 All looking great?
 Expand!

 If an email flow has good metrics (high open & click rates and high conversion) and all emails inside have a high revenue contribution, you have an opportunity to increase the generated revenue even more by adding more emails inside.

 Important – before doing this, make sure all emails have an actual high performance, especially the last ones.
 You don’t want to do this if the first email has a 9% placed order rate and brings $10k/month, and the last one has a 0.12% placed order rate and $80 generated.

 Expanding your flows can be risky in the sense that you can end up with a LOT of emails inside that may eventually annoy your recipients.
 People don’t like it when you are overwhelming them with emails, and this might eventually cause low engagement rates and high unsubscribe & spam rates.

 So, when you are expanding a flow, make sure to closely monitor your metrics to verify that your subscribers are interested in the emails you are sending.
 Before adding more emails to a flow, make sure the current last emails do not have low engagement and high unsubscribe rates.

 What emails to add?
 Think about what you can say next to the prospect – should you give more information about your product, handle objections, remind of an offer, or give a better offer?